About me

 As a person who always has a clean desk, I enjoy well-curated backlogs, clearly defined items, flawless filters, and model burndown charts.

 My weapon of choice is Jira; however, I am open to any alternative WMS solutions.
-For some teams, I also find Confluence a good and well-integrated addition to Jira, which can serve as an internal knowledge base.
+For some teams, I find Confluence a good and well-integrated addition to Jira, serving as an internal knowledge base.

 I am an ardent supporter of keeping everything related to work management in a single place.
 In the long run, an avalanche of shared sheets is not a maintainable approach.